Netherlands (2002- )

 For 12 to 15 year old children the parents must agree with the child’s request for euthanasia before it can put into effect.
 For 16 and 17 year olds the parents must be involved but the decision is for the child alone.

-A total of eighteen children have been given euthanasia, including a 12 year old child in 2005, a 16 year old child in 2015, five 17 year old children between 2002 and 2015, two children (aged 16 or 17 years) in 2016, three children in 2017 (one aged 16 or 17 years, other two cases no case report), three children (aged 16 or 17 years) in 2018, one boy (aged between 12 and 16 years) in 2020, one boy aged 16-17 years in 2021 and one boy aged 12-15 years in 2022.
+A total of 20 children have been given euthanasia, including a 12 year old child in 2005, a 16 year old child in 2015, five 17 year old children between 2002 and 2015, two children (aged 16 or 17 years) in 2016, three children in 2017 (one aged 16 or 17 years, other two cases no case report), three children (aged 16 or 17 years) in 2018, one boy (aged between 12 and 16 years) in 2020, one boy, aged 16-17 years in 2021, one child aged 12-15 years in 2022 and two children aged 16-17 years in 2023.

 Conclusion